 Nancy Novack (Editor) is an Emmy Award winning editor of When the Levees Broke.
 Other award-winning films include: Take My Nose…Please!, The African Americans: Many Rivers to Cross for PBS, Cancer: The Emperor of All Maladies and My Lai.
 Novack is also known for editing many American Masters, American Experience, and HBO documentaries.

 Henry Adebonojo (Cinematographer) In 2001, Henry was nominated for an Emmy for his work on the documentary Half Past Autumn—The Life and Works of Gordon Parks for HBO directed by Craig Rice, and in the same year, the documentary On Hallowed Ground—The Championships of the Rucker, a basketball documentary program directed by Kip and Kern Konwiser, won a Sports Emmy for best documentary subject.
 In 2016, Henry was invited by acclaimed director Raoul Peck to contribute to the production for I Am Not Your Negro, a documentary based on an unfinished work by the author James Baldwin.
 This film was nominated for an Academy Award in the documentary class in 2017.
-He is currently working on a documentary titled Maynard about Atlanta’s first black Mayor Maynard Holbrook Jackson, directed by the award-winning director Sam Pollard.
+He recently worked on a documentary titled Maynard about Atlanta’s first black Mayor Maynard Holbrook Jackson, directed by the award-winning director Sam Pollard.

 Sam Pollard (Consulting Producer) is an accomplished feature film and television video editor, and documentary producer/director whose work spans 30+ years.
 He’s been involved with practically every iconic African-American film during that time including as director of Zora Neale Hurston: Jump at the Sun for American Masters and Slavery by Another Name for national PBS broadcast.
 In addition to his film, video and documentary work, Pollard is a Professor of Film Studies at the New York University Tisch School of the Arts.
 Pollard brings invaluable experience and a deep knowledge of African-American culture as well as filmmaking expertise.